Ulrich Kaas: Fire and retirement

 Early in 1732 a power struggle within the Danish admiralty came to a head.
-On 20 February 1732 Ulrich Kaas was promoted to full admiral, a symbolic gesture five days before he retired from naval service.
+On 20 February 1732, Ulrich Kaas was promoted to full admiral, a symbolic gesture five days before he retired from naval service.
 His final salary was withheld until his creditors could all be satisfied.

 On leaving the admiralty, Kaas took up a senior administrative post with the district of Bergen where he also had responsibilities to the diocese of Bergen.

 Retirement and death

 In 1737 he retired from his Bergen posts to his estate at Sandviggaard, He lived at Hillerød with declining health (he suffered from kidney stones).
 It is assumed he suffered from financial problems during his retirement as he was forced to sell his estate at Ølufgaard by auction in 1741.

 Ulrich Kaas died on 28 December 1746.
-He was buried in the churchyard at Nørre Herlev.
+He was buried in the churchyard at Nørre Herlev in North Zealand.